• Home

 The coastal redwood trees found in Redwood National Park are the tallest trees in the entire world.
 Here, you can hike and camp under the trees to see them up close.

 But there’s more than just trees: you’ll also find miles of scenic drives along the rugged Pacific Coast.
-Thanks to the coastal breeze, the park has comfortable temperatures all year long.
-It’s the perfect place to visit in the off-season.
+Thanks to the coastal breeze, the temperatures are comfortable all year.
+It’s the perfect place to visit in the off-season, even if you only have one day in Redwood National Park.

 Insider tip: Make reservations for Tall Trees Grove online ahead of your trip, as permits are required.
 The permit is free and you can apply as early as four weeks before your intended hike, up to 48 hours prior.